Hostess At Heart

 • This recipe comes together quickly so there isn’t any need to chill the custard.

-Tips for Strawberry Kuchen assembly
+Tips for Strawberry Kuchen Dessert Assembly

 This recipe makes 4 pie plates or more, depending on how thin you roll the dough.
 You can make this recipe in any container that has sides and is oven-ready.
+Kuchen bars are easy to cut and serve when baked in a 9×13 baking dish.

 • Layer the fruit on top of the dough but don’t go over the sides of the dough.
 Otherwise, some of the fruit can bake over and behind the dough.